 The Corporation operates internationally, which gives rise to a risk that its income, cash flows and shareholders' equity may be adversely impacted by fluctuations in foreign exchange rates.
 Currency risk arises because the amount of the local currency receivable or payable for transactions denominated in foreign currencies may vary due to changes in exchange rates and because the non-Canadian dollar denominated financial statements of the Corporation's subsidiaries may vary on consolidation into the reporting currency of Canadian dollars.
 The Corporation from time to time may use derivative financial instruments to help manage foreign exchange risk with the objective of reducing transaction exposures and the resulting volatility of the Corporation's earnings.
 The Corporation does not trade in derivatives for speculative purposes.
 Under these contracts the Corporation is obligated to purchase specified amounts at predetermined dates and exchange rates.
 These contracts are matched with anticipated cash flows in United States dollars.
-The counterparties to the foreign currency contracts of US\$3.0 million and £4.0 million were outstanding with an immaterial fair value.
+The counterparties to the foreign currency contracts are all major financial institutions with high credit ratings.
+As at June 30, 2021, foreign exchange contracts of US\$3.0 million and £4.0 million were outstanding with an immaterial fair value.